cptflavio/dimension-delvers-docs/src/glossary.md

 * **JigSaw**: The technical vanilla minecraft system that is used to place a structure into the world.
 * **Processors**: The technical vanilla minecraft system that allows a Structure Piece in a JigSaw to be modified and drastically change its looks.
 * **Structure Piece**: A single piece of a JigSaw structure, in our case, one room.
+* **Gridsize (lenght)**: The lenght of a single dimension of the smallest possible room.
+All other size rooms are multiplications of this (1x, 2x or 3x).
+The grid value we are working with is: 15. roomsize		The size of the rooms, often noted as XxYxZ, and mostly multiples of the gridsize is used, ie: 3x3x3.
+Note that the Y value denotes height.
+* **Standard room**: Rooms made out of processor blocks, that after being processed, makes the rooms the game is played in.
+Standard come in varying room sizes.
+* **Processor blocks**:	A few groups of blocks that the processor replaces with themed blocks.
+Those blocks are used in standard rooms, to be themed with a processor every time they are generated in game.
+* **Theme**: A set of blocks linked to each used processor block, all with a weight (probability).
+The processor uses this to determine which block needs to be used to replace every processor block in the standard room.
+* **Point of Interest (PoI)**:	A small structure that is generated inside the room, containing mob spawners and loot.
+They can be either: standing isolated on ground, partly inside the wall, in a corner, or hanging from the ceiling.
+All can have varying sizes.
+* **Doorway**: A 3x5 hole in the wall, through which a player gets in or out of a room.
+They are on set locations, often (but not exlusively) 1 on each vertical face, so 4 per room.
+Rooms are generated from doorway to doorway, with a ring in between.
+* **Ring**: A 3x5x1 ring of blocks, between 2 doorways.
+They are used to connect rooms, and to generate the next room.
+* **Stable room**: A strictly 3x3x3 room, with a door in the middle of each verical face.
+All 4 doors are easely reachable from one another, without having to dig or travel large parts of the room.
+Stable rooms are the first rooms in the rift, and they are straightforward and coherent.
+* **Unstable room**: A 3xYx3 room, with doors in the center only.
+The doors are not necessarily easily reachable, and a player might require to first travel to a corner, before having access to the door.
+Mostly used as a room between Stable and Chaos.
+* **Chaos room**: All other rooms that are not Stable or Unstable.
+Doors are on set places, but not all door are open, and not every face has exactly 1 door.
+Those rooms are confusing and complex, and are placed on the outside of the rift.